 “The scent of this product has a much heavier underlying smell that I didn't care for and knew I couldn't sleep with it on my pillow.
 I was disappointed because I like the other Dr. Teal's products and I love the smell of lavender.
 I was hoping for a more pure lavender smell.”

-Our Research-Backed Sleep Picks
+Our Clean Sleep Picks

-There are sleep products with clinical research backing for their ability to improve sleep quality.
+There are sleep products with ingredients and materials clinically shown to improve sleep quality.

-Interested consumers can check out Bulletproof Sleep at this link to its product page on the official brand website.
+Interested consumers can check out Sleep Mode at this link to the product page on Bulletproof's official website, where it currently retails for under $30.

 Nolah Weighted Bamboo Blanket is a great option for consumers who prefer non-supplement solutions for sleep.
 Weighted blankets are clinically shown to improve sleep quality in both older adults and in children, and early research suggests they may also reduce anxiety.